Warbo/chriswarbo-net/essays/plumb/index.md

 Loading/importing/including Plumb in your [language of choice](implementations.html) will give you access to the `plumb` function.
 This is the interpreter, which turns Plumb definitions into real functions of your language.

 Check out the [usage guide](using.html) to see how Plumb definitions work.

+I've also written a blog post [explaining Plumb and its implementation](/posts/2014-08-18-edsl.html).